 The trails from Todd Creek Horse Camp offer some of the best scenic vistas anywhere in Central Oregon.
 You’ll enjoy stunning mountain views, sparkling alpine lakes, rugged lava outcroppings, and pretty wildflowers on the banks of tumbling creeks.

-If you stay on the southbound Metolius-Windigo Trail, you can go to Hosmer Lake, a 14-mile round trip that offers a view of the lake but doesn’t take you to the lake shore.
+Or, if you stay on the southbound Metolius-Windigo Trail, you can go to Hosmer Lake, a 14-mile round trip that offers a view of the lake but doesn’t take you to the lakeshore.

 Todd Creek Horse Camp features seven sites with steel 4-horse corrals, picnic tables, and fire rings.
 The camp has a vault toilet, water trough, and stock water from Todd Creek, which runs along the east edge of the campground.
 Todd Creek also boasts a huge day-use parking area.
 A Northwest Forest Pass is required for camping or day use.